Portrait photo of Prof Dr Eva Münster

 Resume

-Professor of General Practice Research in Vulnerable Populations
+Professor of General Practice Research in Vulnerable Population Groups

-Chair of General Practice I and Interprofessional Care at Witten/Herdecke University
+at the Chair of General Practice I and Interprofessional Care (Head: Prof. Klaus Weckbecker, MD) at the Institute of General Practice and Outpatient Healthcare, Witten/Herdecke University

 Teaching